joykangangi/OrganiXpert/README.md

 2. Create a virtual environment, using `virtualenv` or `venv` run `virtualenv venv` or `python3 -m venv venv`
 3. Activate your virtual environment `source venv/bin/activate` or cd into the directory and run `venv\Scripts\activate`
 4. Install the requirements `pip install -r requirements.txt`
-5. Create an `env` file in the root directory i.e. `organixpert/` and copy the contents of `env.example` to it
+5. Create an `.env` file in the root directory i.e. `organixpert/` and copy the contents of `env.example` to it
 6. Run the migrations `python manage.py migrate`
 6. Create a superuser `python manage.py createsuperuser`
 8. Run the server `python manage.py runserver`